 How is the public notified?

-We post the announcement on the district website, www.leanderisd.org, the district’s Alerts page and social media platforms (Facebook and Twitter) and send texts, emails and automated phone calls to parents of registered LISD students and staff.
+We post the announcement on the district website, www.leanderisd.org, the district’s Alerts page and social media platforms (Facebook and Twitter) and an urgent Remind message, which initiates a text message, email and/or phone call to parents of registered LISD students and to staff.
 That’s one reason we always need up-to-date contact information.

 If I know bad weather is expected in our area, what should I do?